-- Gmail users on the desktop can try out the new Smart Compose feature that was revealed earlier this week at Google I/O.
+- Gmail users on the desktop can try out the Smart Compose feature that was first revealed at Google I/O 2018

-- You have to use the new Gmail design that launched earlier this month, and also enable its experimental access.
+- You have to use the new Gmail design with this feature.

-- Once that happens, emails typed in Gmail should suggest words and phrases you can use to make writing faster and better.
+- Once you enable it, emails typed in Gmail should suggest words and phrases you can use to make writing faster and better.

 Smart Compose tips